Board of Directors

-Will Osler has practiced corporate and commercial law in Calgary since 1995.
-He is currently a partner at Bennett Jones LLP and national co-head of the firm's capital markets and mergers and acquisitions practice.
-He is recognized for his effectiveness within his corporate, commercial legal practice.
-Will serves on the Calgary Health Trust board of trustees, is chair of the Trust's Governance committee and is a director of the Kidney Foundation of Canada.
+Will Osler has practiced corporate and commercial law in Calgary since 1995 and is currently a partner at Bennett Jones LLP.
+Will is recognized as one of Canada's leading corporate and energy lawyers, and has significant experience in corporate governance, domestic and international joint ventures, corporate finance, and mergers and acquisitions.
+Will currently chairs the Stampede board Governance & People committee.
+Will also serves on the Calgary Health Trust board of trustees and is a director of the Kidney Foundation of Canada (Southern Alberta Branch).
 A Stampede volunteer since 1995, he was elected to the board in 2014.

 An accomplished geologist, Bob has had a 40-year career of resourceful and creative oil and gas exploration and management.
 He has significant experience managing large and complex business deals and growing companies.
 Bob is currently the senior exploration geologist of Harvest Operations Corporation and the vice-president of exploration for American Leduc Petroleums, where he has doubled corporate production through exploration and development projects.
 Bob has been a cub master, served on a number of community organizations and was past chairman and member for the Riverview United Church board.
 A Stampede volunteer since 1994, Bob was elected to the board in 2015.